MegarkFunk1n/Megarks-Samplebanks/README.md

 Skippa [ chromatic kinda? ] - From Vs Skipper mod (created by Tzuraran/ClockwerkSmurf)

 Bambi [ Kinda chromatic ] - From Vs Dave & bambi mod (created by MoldyGh/MissingTextureMan101)

+Fliqpy - From Vs Flaky mod (Created by Venesio)

+Pico - From the base game lol